Clackamas County enacts vehicle registration fee

 Clackamas County will use their portion of the funds for safety improvements, estimated at $500,000 per year; local road maintenance, estimated at $1 million per year; and congestion relief through capital projects, estimated at $3.5-4 million per year.

 The county will seek community feedback about projects.

 The Feb.
-21 public hearing included several hours of public testimony advocating for either side of the issue.
-Those who did not wish to see the vehicle registration fee enacted cited a disadvantage to people who own multiple vehicles, a preference for a fee based on miles driven and a belief that the question should be brought before the voters.
+21 public hearing included several hours of public testimony.
+Opponents of the vehicle registration fee cited a disadvantage for people who own multiple vehicles, a preference for a fee based on miles driven and a belief that the question should be brought before the voters.